tibbben/indigenous-cartography/lessons/lesson01.md

 *__Class 1__*

-1. Syllabus review
+1. Introductions and Housekeeping
    -   exploring in a safe space
        -   introduce myself (data geek, )
        -   land acknowledgement
        -   self-introductions if you feel like it
+    - second week I will not be here (travel) - what to do
+       -   Mon, Fri? just Friday?
+2. Syllabus review
    -   course materials and communication all on blackboard
        -   no real required texts, most will be placed in blackboard
    -   readings are required before class (this week for Thursday)
        -   one sentence summaries of required readings sent to me before Thursday's class (can be sent earlier)
        -   reading list is a guide, and entry point; be critical
        -   you are expected to read outside the required reading (either from suggested or things you find)
    -   class participation is important (as is attendance)
    -   class as a research project
        -   a challenge for undergraduates ...
        -   built through the four class projects
        -   strong beginning will make the end more rewarding
        -   choose your tribe or indigenous group early, not your life work, just one exploration
    -   midterm and final mostly about reflecting on what you have read and researched
    -   guest speaker and visit to special collections (Arthur Dunkleman)
    -   potential field trips (Miccosukee and Seminole) TBD
        -   self financed (you will have to pay gas, entrance fees, etc)
        -   thoughts?
    -   meant as introduction to a very broad range of conversations
-       -    syllabus as an attempt to eliterate
+       -   syllabus as an attempt to literate
        -   whats missing??
-2. Indigeneity
+3. Indigeneity
    -   reflect on what it means to you
    -   write a short paragraph and share if you want to
    -   Indigenous science
        -   energies and entities
        -   wisdom as value
    -   who is not indigenous?
 Importance of label?
-3. Cartography/geography
+4. Cartography/geography
    -   content and process (Rose-Redwood)
    -   anti-colonial, de-colonial (rose-redwood)
    -   Herman's definition of geography "interconnections between environment, modes of production, social and political formations, and cultural practices and values" (p.
 77)
        -   human relationship to earth, economic, political
        -   rational, imperialistic, measurement
        -   property and capitalism
+3. Map Power and Middle British Colonies in North America
+   -   evaluate Nietschmann quote ... write your first thoughts down - share if you like.
+   -   show all maps in high resolution
-4. Tension
+6. Tension
    -   cartographic practice (measurement, commodification) and indigenous centering (relation with earth and living communities)
    -   problems of time, immediacy vs long-term effect
    -   layers of meaning and purpose (Mr. Ah's map)
    -   Weber(?) and demystification (un-magic)
        -   colonialism, capitalism, modernity <=> Disenchantment
        -   1918, actually borrowed from someone else
-5. For discussion
+7. For discussion
    -   glorification of indigenous knowledge
    -   lack of discussion around violence, punishment, conflict
    -   map (p.
 80) from Herman